stitchdata/docs/_integration-schemas/intercom/conversations.md

         object-attributes:
           - name: "id"
             type: "string"
+            description: |
-            description: "The ID of the user who created the conversation message."
+              The ID of the user who created the conversation message.

-            # foreign-keys:
-            #   - table: "admins"       # if type = "admin"
-            #     attribute: "id"
-            #   - table: "users"
-            #     attribute: "id"
+              Depending on the user's `type`, this will be a foreign key to the `users` or `admins` table.
+            foreign-key-id: "author-id"

           - name: "type"
             type: "string"